-- 7.2 All orders must be made, or confirmed, in writing using an official order form, stocks of which are held in the School Office.
-Orders must bear the signature of the budget holder and must be forwarded to the School Office where the Headteacher will check to ensure adequate budgetary provision exists before countersigning the order.
-The Headteacher can authorise purchases up to £4,999.
-Good practice should include three quotes wherever possible for purchases above £1,000. - 7.3 Once orders have been countersigned, a Purchase Order may be produced on Sage and sent to the supplier. - 7.4 On receipt the Admin Assistant must undertake a detailed check of the goods received against the goods received note (GRN) and make a record of any discrepancies between the goods delivered and the GRN.
+- 7.2 Most orders must be made, or confirmed, in writing using an official internal order form, stocks of which are held in the School Office and online in the All Staff Teams folder.
+These orders must be forwarded to the Headteacher.
+The Headteacher will check to ensure adequate budgetary provision exists before signing the order.
+Please refer to Appendix B Purchase Order Requirements for details of when an order form and purchase order should be raised. - 7.3 Non-standard orders may be placed without an order form / purchase order.
+This can only be carried out by the MAT Premises Manager and Finance Assistant, MAT Finance Manager, MAT Office Manager and Headteachers.

+Please refer to Appendix B Purchase Order Requirements for details of when a purchase is exempt from an order form / purchase order. - 7.4 The Headteacher can authorise purchases up to £5,000.
+For purchases over £2,000, a comparison to current supplier costs will be sought.
+For purchases of £5,000 and above three supplier quotes will be obtained.
+Further quotes can be obtained at any time if they are deemed appropriate.
+If due to the nature of the work or timescale involved the required number of quotes cannot be met, Finance and Premises Committee can authorise purchases or contracts to commence with a reduced number of quotes.
+The Headteacher, MAT Finance Manager, MAT Premises Manager and Finance Assistant or MAT Office Manager have the authority to place orders, without an internal order form as detailed in Appendix B. - 7.5 Purchase orders may only be placed by administrative staff, central staff and Headteacher.
+Under no circumstances should staff sign up to a free trial or new subscription on the school's behalf or using their school email account without the written consent of the Headteacher. - 7.6 On receipt the administrative staff must undertake a detailed check of the goods received against the goods received note (GRN) and make a record of any discrepancies between the goods delivered and the GRN.
 Discrepancies should be discussed with the supplier of the goods without delay.
-Delivery notes should be attached to the Stock Order Form and the Purchase Order. - 7.5 If any goods are rejected or returned to the supplier because they are not as ordered or are of sub-standard quality, the MAT Business Manager or MAT

-Office Manager should be notified.
-The MAT Business Manager will keep a record of all goods returned to suppliers.
+Delivery notes should be attached to the Stock Order Form and Invoice. - 7.7 If any goods are rejected or returned to the supplier because they are not as ordered or are of sub-standard quality, the MAT Premises Manager and Finance Assistant or MAT Office Manager should be notified.
+The MAT Premises Manager and Finance Assistant will keep a record of all goods returned to suppliers and ensure replacement goods or a credit note are received.

-- 7.6 All invoices should be sent to the School Office.
-Invoices will be attached to the Delivery Notes, Stock Order Form and Purchase Order and passed to the budget holder and Headteacher for authorisation of payment. - 7.7 Where purchases are made using any of the company corporate cards, these will be authorised by the Executive Headteacher in advance. - 7.8 The MAT Business Manager / MAT Office Manager will then input details of payments to be made to the purchase ledger and generate the cheques required.
-The cheques and associated paperwork must be authorised by two of the nominated cheque signatories. - 7.9 Cheques will be dispatched to suppliers or BACS payment made by the MAT Business Manager / MAT Office Manager who will stamp each invoice as paid.
+- 7.9 All invoices should be sent to the Finance Office for processing.
+If the invoice agrees to the purchase order raised no further authorisation is required, the Finance team will process the invoice for payment.
+The invoice is also considered authorised for payment if the items ordered are invoiced within 5% of the order value or carriage and packing has been added to the invoice.
+Invoices which do not agree to the authoised purchase order or are outside these parameters will be sent to the Headteacher for further authorisation before payment is made. - 7.10 The MAT Premises Manager and Finance Assistant will then input details of payments to be made to the purchase ledger and generate the BACS required.
+The BACS and associated paperwork must be authorised by two of the nominated bank signatories. - 7.11 BACS payments will be made to suppliers by the MAT Premises Manager and Finance Assistant. - 7.13 All direct debits to be authorised by the Executive Headteacher / MAT Finance Manager and reviewed annually.